Last Updated on

 - Can print 100% full-color designs on light and dark polyester.

-- Bloat ink delivery system completely eliminates the cartridge-based system.
+- The bloat ink delivery system eliminates the cartridge-based system.

 - Set print height manually by with the new fully automated print heigh adjustment with a touch of two buttons.
-Your printer will automatically set the print height saving the time and effort involved in manual height adjustment.
+Your printer will automatically set the print height, saving them time and effort involved in manual height adjustment.

 - The cutting edge laser sensors in the gantry ensure your platten never goes too high, thus reducing the risk of issues that involves setting the print height adjustment.

-- Maintains perfect brightness, saturation, fine details, and preserving contrast of print on the fabric.
+- Maintains perfect brightness, saturation, subtle details, and preserving contrast of print on the fabric.